epics-base/pvxs/documentation/source.rst

 The \*Op classes are interfaces through which callback functors are passed.
 These functors are stored in underlying, and otherwise hidden, server data structures.
-Therefore, it is possible to eg. capture a ``shared_ptr<ExecOp>`` to an ``onCancel`` functors without creating a reference loop.
+Therefore, it is safe to eg. capture a ``shared_ptr<ExecOp>`` into an ``onCancel`` functor without creating a reference loop.

-The lifetime of these server data structures are tried to the remote client.
+The lifetime of these server data structures are tied to the remote client.
-So eg. variables captured into an `pvxs::server::ConnectOp::onGet` functor will be destroyed when the client times out, closes the channel, or closes the operation.
+So variables captured into a functor like `pvxs::server::ConnectOp::onGet`, or onCancel, will be destroyed when the client times out, closes the channel, or closes the operation.
-Also when the server side forces channel closure via `pvxs::server::ConnectOp::close` The various \*Close callbacks may also be used if explicit cleanup is needed on certain conditions.
+Also when the server side forces channel closure via `pvxs::server::ConnectOp::close`.
+The various \*Close callbacks may also be used if explicit cleanup is needed on certain conditions.